JetP1ane/Coyote/README.md

-Coyote is a Python3 rendition of the Fenrir project by Valerian Legrand.
+Coyote is a Python3 rendition of the Fenrir project by Valérian Legrand.

 Coyote is a trickster 802.1x bypass technology.